ImAKappa/rollang/README.md

 # rollang

 A DSL and interpreter for DnD rolls.
-Inspired by [Roll20 Macro Language](https://wiki.roll20.net/Macro_Guide) and [Avrae Discord bot](https://avrae.io/commands)
+Inspired by [Roll20 Dice Reference](https://wiki.roll20.net/Dice_Reference) and [Avrae Discord bot](https://avrae.io/commands)

 > This is just for fun.
 For actual DnD games, nothing beats real dice :)